Kansas

 New Cases:

-- The rate of new lung cancer cases is 56 and not significantly different than the national rate of 57.
+- The rate of new lung cancer cases in Kansas is 51.5 and not significantly different than the national rate of 52.8.

 5-Year Survival Rate:

-- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) in Kansas is 25%, which is not significantly different than the national rate of 25%.
+- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) is 29.7% nationally.
+Kansas is one of the 12 states for which survival data is not available as they do not track cases after diagnosis.

 Early Diagnosis: